-I don't believe in ownership or possession of people or the living world.
+I work to live a life without ownership or possession of people or the living world.
 I believe in sharing love, life, and deep connections.
 Few seem to want that without the possessiveness and insecurity that follows.
 The narrow keep the blinders on and the same mistakes get made over and over again.
-The people in this toxic culture see everything as a commodity - serial monogamy is no different.
+The psychology and the people in this toxic culture see everything as a commodity - serial monogamy is no different.
 Everyone weighs everything and need to possess at all costs.
 They do not live for love and balance, they seek only consumption.
 I understand the mono view extremely well and get that the training is very very deep - patriarchy.
 I do however, oppose it, challenge it, and argue against it for many reasons (perhaps we can converse about it.).

 People in this system of life only seek possession and ownership.
 It is toxic and ludicrous.
 We must stop possessing and dominating and share our love and our lives.
 This is what nourishment is and sharing is the key!
 This leads nicely to the the second question, what is polyamory?
 As I said, I don't like labels and polyamory is definitely one I don't care for.
 It is about committed non-monogamy - multiple loving relationships.
 Seeking love from "many sources" makes such sense just as giving love to many nourishes human existence.
 Those who have been in long term relationships know how it goes and you need to share your life.
 Why would I discard love when I can share love?
 We believe in sharing love not possessing it, which many seem to think is the only way to love, at least until they divorce ;-)